Through our partnership with IU Health, Ball State University is providing free virtual COVID-19 screenings to our faculty, staff and students.

 Students must use their local Muncie address (on-campus or off-campus) and personal cell phone number when they enroll in the app.
 Faculty and staff may use their permanent home address.

 The IU Health remote specimen collection sites in Muncie are at IU Ball Memorial Hospital and the Student Health Center.
+Effective September 28, 2020, the IU Ball Memorial Hospital site will close and be relocated to 2903 W. Jackson St.

 If you do not have your own transportation, do not use public transportation or a ride share service (Ball State shuttle, MITS bus, Uber, taxi) to go to a specimen collection site to limit exposure to others who may be sharing public transportation.